 Personal integrity means “doing the right thing”, even when nobody is watching.
 We shall always be honest, truthful and reliable.
-We should act in consistency with Orkla’s core values, as described in Orkla Goals & Values, and promote these values by acting responsibly towards colleagues, business associates and society at large.
+We should act in consistency with Orkla’s core values, as described in the Orkla Compass, and act responsibly towards colleagues, business associates and society at large.

-2.4 Act with respect and care for others and for the environment
+2.4 Act with respect and concern for others and for the environment

-All employees and board members shall treat other human beings and the environment with respect and due care.
+All employees and board members shall treat other human beings and the environment with respect and due concern.